 Ximene Trencavel – 3rd February 1355

-Winter’s icy blast whistled and howled across the Northern Pyrenees.
-Before the last flake of snow had fluttered gently to the ground, the golden eagle rose from her eyrie on top of Rocher de Batail, the improbable pillar of limestone towering above the upper reaches of the Ariège River.
+Before the last flake of snow had fluttered gently to the ground, the golden eagle rose from her eyrie on top of Rocher de Batail; a pillar of limestone towering above the upper reaches of the Ariège River.

 Ximene Trencavel rose from one of the small pools and walked across the floor, splashing through the water until she stood directly below the spring.
 She lifted her arms above her head, as she revolved slowly on tiptoe so that the invigorating cascade massaged every inch of her body.

 As Ximene lingered under the natural shower, she made up her mind that the time for prevarication was over.
 She glanced upwards towards the terrace, hardly noticing the dramatic background; she had seen it a thousand times before.
 She knew he was there, brooding, unhappy, perhaps incapable of happiness.
 She left the shower, determined to take the first step in shaping her destiny.
 She knew that the first step must be to separate her destiny from his.
 She climbed the staircase towards him.

 She had no self-consciousness as she emerged from the curtain of steam.
 Dominic came to meet her and handed her a thick woollen dressing gown.
 Habitually, Ximene delayed putting on the gown for a long minute and even then swung it around her shoulders, giving him every opportunity to admire her body.
 Then, pushing her arms into the sleeves of the gown, she tied it firmly around her waist.